August-Johnson/August-Johnson.github.io/week8/README.md

-# Week 8 Group Project
+# WEEK EIGHT GROUP PROJECT

 ## OVERVIEW
 <p>This was the first group project of the course.
 We were free to build whatever we wanted so long as it met certain requirements.<p>